ElektraInitiative/libelektra/tests/shell/shell_recorder/README.md

 Before we use the Shell Recorder we need to [build Elektra](/doc/COMPILE.md).
 If we assume that we built Elektra in the root of the repository in a folder called `build`, then the Shell Recorder is located at `build/tests/shell/shell_recorder/shell_recorder.sh`.
-To start our test we call the Shell Recorder from the root of the repository and specify our test file as first argument:
+To start our test we call the Shell Recorder from the root of the repository and specify our test file as argument:

 ```sh
 build/tests/shell/shell_recorder/shell_recorder.sh ~/Documents/test.esr